 - Also look for files that don’t have the default Dawnguard vampire face msn.dds file as a base.

-- If you use DVA (above), change the eye.dds under that mod and disable eye combat/nightvision in the MCM will allow only your eyes to change I believe.
+If you use DVA (above), change the eye.dds under that mod and disabling eye combat/nightvision in the MCM will allow only your eyes to change (I believe).
 I will test this!

 Good tutorials that inspired this one: